 When you are overwhelmed by debt, it might feel like a never-ending cycle of bills and payments, but no matter how hopeless you feel, you do have options to successfully pay off your debt.

 Debt settlement lets you reduce your total amount of unsecured debt by negotiating with your creditors.
 This is especially ideal when you are so deep in debt that creditors are willing to settle for less than the amount you owe because of the risk that you may default on your payments.

 If you are thinking about settling your debts, know that you can only enroll unsecured debts (which are not tied to collateral, like credit cards and medical debt) into a settlement program.
 You can even settle your student loan debts.

-Although you can negotiate your debts with creditors on your own, it's best to hire a professional debt settlement company to help you with the process.
+Although you can negotiate your debts with creditors on your own, it's best to enlist the help of reputable debt settlement company to help you with the process.
 These services know the ins and outs of debt settlement and have leverage with your creditors.

-Before you enroll in these services or pursue a DIY route, you should cut your spending for three to six months before settlement.
+Before you enroll in these services, you should cut your spending for three to six months before settlement.
 This is crucial because lenders take a look at your expenses to determine whether or not they will be able to reduce your debt.

 How Does Debt Settlement Work?

 Debt collectors won't settle your debts until your payments are a few months past due.
 This means that you must stop paying creditors and begin collecting a lump sum of money in a secured trust while negotiations are made with your creditors.
 Once an agreement has been reached in writing, then you can use your savings to pay off your creditors.